 Ten Months In Jail

 Imagine spending ten months in jail waiting for your day in court?
 That’s exactly what happened to Justin.
-Here’s his story about getting arrest and waiting for his day in court:
+Here’s his story about getting arrested and waiting for his day in court:

 Hi, I’m Justin and I’ve been out of jail since mid-September.
 Back in November of 2015 when I found out that there was a search warrant for me, I panicked and fled from Florida to Texas.
 I can’t tell you why I did that, I knew I was innocent of the charges, but I was scared and gave in to my fears.
 I didn’t tell my family or anyone else, I just fled to Texas and found a place to stay.
 The people whose house I stayed at did not know there was a warrant for my arrest either.